 Unfortunately, it’s very common to see and hear misconceptions about evolution and natural selection, particularly online.
-It irritates me greatly, if I’m honest, especially as the core basics are essentially not all that complicated.
+It can irritate me greatly, to be honest, especially as the core basics are essentially not all that complicated.

 While some of the finer points of evolutionary science can be complex and difficult when studied at an academic level, just understanding the main principles of natural selection shouldn’t be that hard.
 I am not a biologist myself, I studied the philosophy of science, but I believe that the average person is capable of grasping the essentials of natural selection.

 A central problem appears to be that, for some people at least, the essential ideas of natural selection laid out by Charles Darwin can seem counterintuitive.
 Perhaps this shouldn’t be such a huge surprise, as the theory wasn’t universally accepted by scientists for many decades.

 Darwin reached his conclusions regarding evolution through a number of means, including observation and the collection of physical evidence.
 While his ideas flew in the face of the established ideas of some of his contemporaries, they were eventually accepted as the only feasible explanation for the changes seen in organisms over time.

 In the one hundred and sixty years since Darwin first published his theory of evolution, no physical evidence has been presented that contradicts the core science behind natural selection.

 This article deals with some of the misconceptions and mistakes that I’ve often seen people make with regard to evolution and natural selection.